Belar/BetaUp/README.md

 BetaUp
 =======

-Simple code for setting up pre-beta, hype, sign up page with e-mail activation (confirmation).
+Simple code for setting up pre-beta, hype, sign up page with e-mail activation (confirmation) for **Laravel**.
 It's NOT a composer package, maybe when improved.

 ####Installation
 1. Download repo and copy to your installation of Laravel.